Your email list is your biggest asset!

 3. Slide in a Request after a Page Scrolls

-One of the gentlest methods for capturing emails is to slide in a request to subscribe once someone scrolls down #% of a page.
-The subscribe box can slide in from a bottom corner.
+One of the gentlest methods for capturing email leads is to slide in a request to subscribe once someone scrolls down a certain percentage of a page.
+The subscribe box can slide in from the bottom corner.
 This type of entrance is very gentle but eye-catching, so it works perfectly.

 Slide-in subscribe leads often have a much better conversion rate than any regular pop-up.
-For example, you may find that sliding in after 80% of a page scrolls is the best converting area.
+For example, you may find that sliding in after 80 percent of a page scrolls is the best converting area.